S. Sowmya

-S. Sowmya (born 16 April 1969) is a Carnatic music singer.
-She learnt music initially from her father Dr. Srinivasan, and later from Dr. S. Ramanathan and Smt.T.
+S. Sowmya (born 16 April 1969) is a Carnatic music vocalist.
+She learnt music initially from her father Srinivasan, and later from S. Ramanathan and Smt.T.
 Muktha.
 She received the Sangeetha Kalanidhi title by Madras Music Academy in 2019 and the Isai Perarignar by the Tamil Isai Sangam in 2022.
-She was appointed by the Govt of Tamil Nadu as Vice Chancellor of the Tamil Nadu Dr J Jayalalithaa Music & Fine Arts University on April 8th 2022, for a period of three years.
+She was appointed by the Govt of Tamil Nadu as Vice Chancellor of the Tamil Nadu Dr J Jayalalithaa Music & Fine Arts University on April 8, 2022, for a period of three years.